fajardm/flask_example/README.md

 3. Testing using Insomnia

 ## Create Container
-1. Copy `./.env.example` to `./.env` then edit the content based on your preferred configuration
+1. Copy `.env.example` to `.env` then edit the content based on your preferred configuration
 2. Run `docker-compose.yaml`
 3. Open `http://localhost`
 ```